-Unless you’re having a “Come to Jesus Meeting” that requires your whole team, meetings should involve only those who are directly related to the topic.
+Unless you’re having a meeting that requires your whole team, meetings should involve only those who are directly related to the topic.
+Part of how to make your team meeting interesting is inviting only those who would be interested, and care about the topics you’ll be discussing.
 Determine what needs to be discussed and invite the necessary members of your team to keep the meeting brief and productive.
 It is also important to keep personalities in mind when selecting who to invite to a meeting.
 Gathering the wrong personalities can lead to dysfunction and unnecessary tension, which you want to avoid when trying to get things done.

 Note: Authority figures within your business must be present when major decisions are made.

 I can’t emphasize enough how beneficial a preplanned agenda can be for keeping your meetings quick and concise.
 Every meeting should have an agenda with clear objectives and a time frame for discussion.
 You should include an explanation of how each topic up for discussion and how you will be taking suggestions.
 This will help your team fully understand the conversation and improve the productivity of your meeting.

 Make your meetings meaningful and engaging by keeping things going at a brisk pace, but allow enough time for a thorough discussion.
 Call on your members by name when their participation is needed.
 Vague discussions lead to vague responses.
 Have everyone look at the same document throughout the meeting to keep them involved and ask for feedback.

 5. Always Give a Summary at the End of Each Meeting